Health

 Chunks of oil-packed tuna meet toasted bread, kale pesto, creamy avocado, crisp cucumber slices, and garlicky tomatoes.
 It’s as good as it sounds.

-Vegan Flatbread With Roasted Carrot And Red Pepper Hummus
+Roasted Carrot and Red Pepper Hummus Flatbread

 This recipe is two-fold: it’s a clean-out-the-fridge kind of meal that everybody loves.
 This stunner of a flatbread includes layers of creamy, vibrant hummus topped with veggies for crunch, texture, and more protein.

-Easy citrus salmon recipe_high protein meals
+slow-baked citrus salmon_inexpensive high protein meals

 Slow-Baked Citrus Salmon